Carl Laemmle

-Carl Laemmle (born Karl Lämmle; (Note: /de/) January 17, 1867 – September 24, 1939) was a German-American film producer and the co-founder and, until 1934, owner of Universal Pictures.
-Laemmle, along with Adolph Zukor, Samuel Goldwyn, Louis B. Mayer, William Fox, and the Warner Brothers (Harry, Albert, Sam, and Jack), was part of the group of Eastern European immigrant Jews that founded the movie industry in Hollywood, California in the first decades of the 20th century.
+Carl Lammle Sr. was a German-American film producer and the co-founder and, until 1934, owner of Universal Pictures.
+Laemmle, along with Adolph Zukor, Samuel Goldwyn, Louis B. Mayer, William Fox, and the Warner Brothers (Harry, Albert, Sam, and Jack), was part of the group of Eastern European immigrant Jews that founded the movie industry in Hollywood, California, in the first decades of the 20th century.
 Laemmle produced or worked on more than 400 films.
+Laemmle received the Academy Award for Outstanding Production for All Quiet on the Western Front (1930), produced by his heir Carl Laemmle Jr.

 Regarded as one of the most important of the early film pioneers, Laemmle was born in what is now Germany.
 He immigrated to the United States in 1884 and worked in Chicago for 20 years before he began buying nickelodeons, eventually expanding into a film distribution service, the Laemmle Film Service, then into production as Independent Moving Pictures Company (IMP), later renamed Universal Film Manufacturing Company, and later still renamed Universal Pictures Company.

 Early life and education

 Karl Lämmle was born in 1867 to Julius Baruch Lämmle and Rebekka Lämmle, a Jewish couple in the Radstrasse, a street in the Jewish quarter of Laupheim, in the Kingdom of Württemberg.
 His father was a cattle merchant, also involved in land transactions.
-The family struggled financially and lived in poverty: Of his eleven siblings only 3 reached adulthood.
+The family struggled financially and lived in poverty: Of his 11 siblings only three reached adulthood.
 He was one of the youngest children, and close to his mother, who enrolled him in a Jewish school.
 When he was 13, she arranged a three-year apprenticeship for him in Ichenhausen, a nearby village, where he learned accounting and sales, and worked to support his family.